sereslu/programming7/README.md

-step 1: creating README and adding new text making changes to the README
+step 1: creating README and adding new text making changes to the README, this is step 2.